cardano-foundation/CIPs/CIP-0086/README.md

 ### Simple metadata updates

-A simple metadata update transaction may contain any inputs and outputs, as these are ignored for the purposes of updating token metadata.
+A simple metadata update transaction must be signed by the signing key of the oracle update address, but it may contain any inputs and outputs, as these are ignored for the purposes of updating token metadata.

 The schema for simple metadata updates in CIP-86